polkadot-js/api/docs/start/api.query.other.md

 ## State entries

 In addition to using `api.query` to make actual on-chain queries, it can also be used to retrieve some information on the state entries.
-For instance to retrieve both the hash and size of an exitisng entry, we can make the following calls -
+For instance to retrieve both the hash and size of an existing entry, we can make the following calls -

 ```js
 ...